richb999git/CoreAngularAuthCRUD1/CoreAngularAuthCRUD1/ReadMe.txt

 All the views and code is hidden initially.
 To unhide it Add a scaffolding item and choose Identity then tick whatever you need to unhide.
 You can then edit views and c# files as required.

+Adding ngx-bootstrap:

+Best way is to:

+ng add ngx-bootstrap

+Or

+ng add ngx-bootstrap --component xxxxx

+It will fail to run because the bootstrap css file is already in the angular.json file so just delete the line that was there originally (keep ngx add version)

+No need to update npm packages if you don't want to.